On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Numerical method

 with

-The main idea of the augmented Lagragian method is to introduce a secondary field $\vec v$ in order to discouple the non-linear problem $G(\norm{\vec u})$ to the flow equation.
-The equality $\vec u = \vec v$ is then garantied by the introduction of a Lagragian vector field $\vec \mu$.
+The main idea of the augmented Lagrangian method is to introduce a secondary field $\vec v$ in order to decouple the nonlinear problem $G(\norm{{\vec u}})$ from the flow equation.
+The equality $\vec u = \vec v$ is then guaranteed by the introduction of a Lagragian vector field $\vec \xi$.
 An extra term $\frac{\alpha}{2}(\vec u - \vec v)^2$ is also added to enhance the convergence, where $\alpha$ is a small parameter.
-Another Lagragian field $\lambda$ is introduced to impose the free divergence, the problem can thus be recast into a saddle point determination:
+Another Lagragian field $\chi$ is introduced to impose the free divergence, the problem can thus be recast into a saddle point determination:

 with

 If we now differentiate this functional, we obtain: